mehta-lab/reconstruct-order/README.md

     'None' for no background correction;
     'Input' to always use input background folder 'Local_filter' apply additional background correction using local background estimated from Gaussian-blurred sample images
     'Local_defocus' use local defocused images from 'BgDir_local' folder.
-The background images needs to have exactly same position indices as sample images.
+The background images need to have exactly same position indices as sample images.
 * flatField: (bool) perform flat-field correction on fluorescence images if True
 * norm: (bool) scale fluorescence images for each image for optimal contrast.
 Set False to use the same scale for all images
 * batchProc: (bool) batch process all the folders in ImgDir if True.